25 Dog Breeds That Don’t Shed (That Much)

 Scott F Smith/Shutterstock

-If you think you’ve never heard of the Portuguese Water dog, then may we remind you that the adorable Bo Obama, First Dog during the Obama Administration, is a Portuguese Water dog?
-Medium-sized, friendly, and high energy, the Portuguese Water dog is famous also for its webbed feet, as well as for not shedding.
+If you think you’ve never heard of the Portuguese Water dog, then may we remind you that the adorable Bo Obama, and Sunny Obama, First Dogs during the Obama Administration, are Portuguese Water dogs?
+Medium-sized, friendly, and high energy, the Portuguese Water dog is famous also for its webbed feet, as well as for being hypoallergenic dogs.
 We dare you to check one out and not fall in love.
 But don’t bring one into your family if you’re not prepared to give him lots of exercise.
 Here are some other famous first pets that have graced our White House.

 Schnauzers come in all sizes, and all of them have thick, wiry coats that shed only minimally but do require weekly brushing and regular grooming—especially of their facial hair (the breed name refers to the German word for a whiskery snout, and you’ll always recognize Schnauzers by their long, luxuriant mustaches and beards).
-Schnauzers of any size are incredibly charming and cheerful, as well as highly trainable.
+Schnauzers of any size, in addition to being dogs that don’t shed a lot, are incredibly charming and cheerful, as well as highly trainable.

 Another wire-haired breed, the Scottish Terrier is another dog that doesn’t shed but that needs regular brushing and grooming to keep its coat healthy.
 Clever and independent, Scotties are known for their strong instinct to go after prey, which traditionally consisted of rats and other vermin.
 However, they can’t always tell the difference between vermin and tiny house pets, so please be sure to keep that in mind when bringing a Scotty home.
 Can you guess the most popular dog breed in your state?